 One of the greatest challenges facing Local Governments in view of changing population/demographic trends is its service response to the demands of a culturally diverse society.
 This involves Council being responsive in the areas of advocacy, planning and delivery of local government council programs and services to improve access and ensure the equal participation of all citizens in municipal life.

-Council through our policy is committed to the following principles and strives to:
+Council is committed to the principles of our Multicultural Access and Equity and Social Justice Policies and strives to:

 Access Community Services Limited (Access) is one of Australia’s leaders in settlement, employment, training and youth support services to migrants, refugees and mainstream clients.
 We operate throughout Queensland, with particular emphasis on Logan City, Ipswich and Gold Coast.
 For more information go to www.accesscommunity.com.au